On ends of finite-volume noncompact manifolds of nonpositive curvature: Introduction

 Step-1.
 As introduced above, the fundamental group of each end of $M$ is isomorphic to the fundamental group of a closed aspherical manifold.
 In particular, the group is finitely presentable.
 And it is known that the fundamental group of each end of $M$ consists of parabolic isometries of the universal cover $\widetilde{M}$ of $M$ and fixes a common point in the geometric boundary of $\widetilde{M}$.
 A key step in the proof of Theorem \ref{mt-1} is to show that this group has subexponential growth.
 That is, it has vanishing algebraic entropy.
 This allows us to transfer Conjecture \ref{Eb-C} to a special case of a modified Milnor's problem.
 More precisely, a well-known Milnor's problem asks whether a finitely generated group with vanishing algebraic entropy has at most polynomial growth.
 Grigorchuk in \cite{Grig-c} gave a negative answer to Milnor's problem.
 His counterexample is a finitely generated but not finitely presented group.
 He modified Milnor's problem as the following conjecture. \begin{conjecture}[Modified Milnor Problem] A finitely presented group with vanishing algebraic entropy has at most polynomial growth. \end{conjecture}

 A celebrated theorem of Gromov \cite{Gromov-pg} states that a finitely generated group of at most polynomial growth is almost nilpotent.
-One may refer to \cite{BGT-gap, CRX-gap, Grig-survey, Harpe-book} for related topics on Conjecture \ref{gap-C}.
+One may refer to \cite{BGT-gap, CRX-gap, MR3289926, Harpe-book} for related topics on Conjecture \ref{gap-C}.
 Let $\varphi$ be an isometry of $\widetilde{M}$.
 Set $\Fix(\varphi)=\{\eta \in \widetilde{M}(\infty):\ \varphi(\eta)=\eta \}$, where $\widetilde{M}(\infty)$ is the geometric boundary of $\widetilde{M}$ (See section \ref{sec-pre} for the precise definition).
-Motivated by the work \cite{Wu-para} of the second named author we show the following Proposition \ref{0-ent}.
-Which suggests that Conjecture \ref{Eb-C} is a special case of Conjecture \ref{gap-C}.
-More precisely, we show that \begin{proposition} Let $\widetilde{M}$ be a complete, $n\ (n\geq 2)$-dimensional, simply connected, nonpositively curved manifold whose Ricci curvature satisfies that $\Ric\geq -(n-1)$.
-And let $\Gamma_{0}$ be a finitely generated group acting freely and properly discontinuously on $\widetilde{M}$.
-Assume that there exists a point $\eta \in \widetilde{M}(\infty)$ such that for every $\varphi \in \Gamma_{0} \setminus \{e\}$, $\Fix(\varphi)=\{\eta\}$.
-Then, the algebraic entropy of $\Gamma_{0}$ vanishes. \end{proposition}
+Motivated by the work \cite{Wu-para} of the second named author, in which it was shown that the translation length of a parabolic isometry of a proper visibility CAT(0) space vanishes, we show the following generalization that is the central technical proposition of the paper. \begin{proposition} Let $X$ be a complete proper visibility CAT(0) space and $\Gamma_0$ be a group of isometries of $X$ generated by a finite symmetric set $S$.
+Assume that there exists a point $\xi \in X(\infty)$ such that $\mathrm{Fix}(\varphi)=\{\xi\}$ for every $\varphi \in \Gamma_0 \setminus \{e\}$.
+Then for any $x \in X$ we have